hoaikhanhnguyen/hoaikhanhnguyen/README.md

 - 📫 How to reach me **coding.khanh@gmail.com**

-- I code in Java and JavaScript at work.
+- I mainly code in Java and JavaScript at work.
 C++ when I work on my game engine or Unreal, C# on Unity, and Python for mostly everything else

 <h3 align="left">Connect with me:</h3>
 <p align="left">